 Technology.
 It’s not going away anytime soon and will continue to evolve for years to come.
-When it comes to healthcare and technology, those are two industries that are ever-changing.
-Implementing advanced technology in your practice is not only important when it comes to the newest devices and procedures, but the technology you and your staff use should enable you work more efficiently and effectively.
-One of the pieces to that puzzle for your dermatology practice is practice management software.
+When it comes to healthcare and technology, they’re two ever-changing industries.
+Implementing advanced technology in your practice is not only important when it comes to the newest devices and procedures, but the technology you and your staff use should enable you to work more efficiently and effectively.
+One of the pieces to that puzzle includes practice management software.

 Let’s first define what practice management software is and what it is not.
-Practice management is software that handles the daily operations of a medical practice and captures information from the time a patient is scheduled through visit/service completion.
+Practice management software helps handle the daily operations of a medical practice and captures information from the time a patient is scheduled through visit/service completion.
 It’s also software that helps you manage your claims and patient receivables as well as patient recalls.
 The solution should be designed to help improve financial performance by providing you total visibility into your practice’s financials.

 Practice management software is not medical scheduling software, medical billing software or electronic medical records (EMR) software.
 Medical scheduling software and medical billing software are often stand-alone products.
 The video below shows Modernizing Medicine’s Practice Management software in action at a dermatology practice.